CHaaSKit/chaadkit/README.md

 # CHaaSKit: Deno Fresh

+> [!WARNING]\
+> this project is in ALPHA.
+Everything is broken and everything might change!

 **An open-sourced and highly performant template for building your CHaaS (Chat As A Service) quickly and easily.**

 [![Built with the Deno Standard Library](https://raw.githubusercontent.com/denoland/deno_std/main/badge.svg)](https://deno.land/std)

 Forked from: [Deno SaaSKit](https://deno.com/saaskit)

-> Note: this project is in ALPHA.
-Everything is broken and everything might
-> change.

 ## Features